pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 displays all of the SQL resources in your account, which includes your newly created PostgreSQL database:

 ![cid:image007.png\@01D5A3B1.62812F70](media/9aa072ea703232c2f6651fe95854e8dc.62812f70)

+#### Create a database in your SQL instance

+You must create a PostSQL database in your new SQL instance into which you will install Pega Platform.
+Use the database editing tool of your choice to log into your SQL instance and create this new PostgreSQL database.
+The following example was completed using pgAdmin4.

+1. Use a database editor tool, such as pgadmin4, to log into your SQL instance.

+  You can find your access information and login credentials, by selecting the SQL instance in the GCP console.

+2. In the database editor tool, navigate to Databases and create a new database.

+  Pega does not require any additional configuration.

+With your SQL service IP address and your new database name, you are ready to continute to the next section.

 Installing and deploying Pega Platform using Helm charts – 90 minutes
 ---------------------------------------------------------------------